Led Apple: 2010–2011: Debut and line-up changes

-Prior to debut, member Minyong had been a contestant on the show Superstar K. The band was first revealed on September 27, 2010 as a five-member group and marketed as a new "idol rock band".
+Prior to debut, member Minyong had been a contestant on the show Superstar K. The band was first revealed on September 27, 2010, as a five-member group and marketed as a new "idol rock band".
 The teaser for their debut single was released on September 29.
 On October 6, 2010, Led Apple performed their debut promotional single "Dash", which is a remake of a song originally sung by Baek Ji-young at the Busan International Film Festival and the music video was released the next day.
 The band's single was released alongside their single album, Logic Egoism Delete.
-They later performed the promotional single on November 11, 2010 on Mnet's M!
+They later performed the promotional single on November 11, 2010, on Mnet's M!
 Countdown as their debut stage.

 On February 1, 2011, member I-OH announced his departure from the group on Twitter due to tuberculosis, however he did state that he would remain with the company.
-Vocalists of the group Minyong and Sunghyun later left due to personal reasons that were not publicly revealed.
+Vocalists of the group Minyong and Sunghyun later left for personal reasons that were not publicly revealed.
 Three new members joined the band for the release of their mini-album, Niga Mwonde (니가 뭔데; lit.
 Who Do You Think You Are); Hyoseok, Jaehoon and Kyumin with Jaehoon becoming leader of the band.
 On June 13, 2011, the band released a comeback teaser for their mini-album and title track of the same name.
 However, the teaser was criticized for featuring the band in a club and drinking alcohol.
 Three members of Led Apple were minors at the time, and so the teaser was considered a bad influence towards youths.

-The band's first mini-album, Niga Mwonde and lead single of the same name were released on June 15, 2011 alongside two different music videos; a regular version and a drama version.
+The band's first mini-album, Niga Mwonde and lead single of the same name were released on June 15, 2011, alongside two different music videos; a regular version and a drama version.
 However, the band faced another controversy after many internet communities claimed that Led Apple's single "Niga Mwonde" had plagiarized CN Blue's song, "Love".
 However, Starkim Entertainment later released a statement addressing the plagiarism issue, stating that both songs were composed by Lee Sang-ho which is why they sounded similar.